Skip to table of contents

 Automated tools — such as Axe, IBM Equal Access Checker, and browser-based accessibility checkers — can rapidly detect a subset of accessibility issues: missing alternative text, insufficient heading structure, colour contrast failures, and ARIA implementation errors.
 They are a useful and efficient starting point.

-However, automated tools can only identify a portion of real barriers.
-Manual testing using assistive technologies — including screen readers such as NVDA, JAWS, and VoiceOver, keyboard-only navigation, and magnification tools — is essential for capturing issues that require human judgment.
+Manual testing using assistive technologies — including screen readers such as NVDA, JAWS, and VoiceOver, keyboard-only navigation, and magnification tools — is essential for capturing issues that require human judgement.
 A result of "no automated errors detected" does not mean a page or course is accessible.
 Results should always be interpreted in context, not simply reported as pass or fail.

 What this stage produces